lccc-project/lccc/docs/lcrust/formats/rlib.md

 `since`shall be an index in the string table for the file which is either an empty string or a version string which contains a rust language version, *major*.*minor*, which the version of the rust language the item applies since.
 `feature` shall be an index in the string table for the file which is the name of the feature it applies to.

 `edition` shall be the integer value of the rust edition the attribute applies to.
+The values are the same as for the `crate_edition` field.